-- NSW Department of Primary Industries Agriculture (DPI Agriculture); - Wollondilly Shire Council; - Australian Rail Track Corporation (ARTC); - NSW Department of Planning and Environment Crown Lands Division (Crown Lands).
+- NSW Department of Primary Industries Agriculture (DPI Agriculture); - Wollondilly Shire Council; - Australian Rail Track Corporation (ARTC); - NSW Department of Planning and Environment Crown Lands Division (Crown Lands) (now NSW Department of Planning, Housing and Infrastructure (DPHI) Crown Land).

 The feedback provided by stakeholders is summarised within Table 7 below.
 No response from ARTC regarding the Extraction Plan has been received at this time.
-This consultation table does not include consultation completed during the Extraction Plan review stage post submission to DPE.
+This consultation table does not include consultation completed during the Extraction Plan review stage post submission to DPHI.